SebastianUA/terraform/heroku/examples/heroku_space/README.md

-# Work with AWS HEROKU_SPACE via terraform
+# Work with HEROKU_SPACE via terraform

 A terraform module for making HEROKU_SPACE.